acsanchezr/mini-journal/README.md

-# 💖Mini Gratitude Journal💖
+# ⋆˚࿔ mini Gratitude Journal ⋆˚࿔

+♡₊˚ 🦢・₊✧

-A Python desktop app to help you practice daily gratitude 🌸
+A Python desktop app to help you practice daily gratitude

+♡₊˚ 🦢・₊✧

 ## ✨ Features